daddevv/TypingTowers/README.md

   - Tracks player progress, key usage, accuracy, and speed for each finger group.
   - Provides methods to record key presses, retrieve stats, and determine mastery.
   - Uses curriculum-defined finger/key mappings for robust tracking.
+- Integrated FingerGroupManager with the main game loop in `GameScene.ts`.
+- Each key press is now recorded and mapped to its finger group using the curriculum mapping (`getKeyInfo`).
+- This enables tracking of finger usage and progress for each finger group in real time.

 ## Curriculum Design